soodifficult/Readdoc-backup-EN/IO Template.md

 ri = io.read_io('di1')
 print("ri: %s" % ri)
 ```
-And the results are as follows.
+And the results are as follows:
 ``` python
 #Digital input 1 level status is high level
 ri: HIGH